EOSIO/eos/docs/10_utilities/05_eosio-blocklog.md

 `-t [ --transaction ] arg` | The transaction id to be pruned `--prune-transactions` | Prune the context free data and signatures from specified transactions of specified block-num `-h [ --help ]` | Print this help message and exit

+## Remarks

+When `eosio-blocklog` is launched, the utility attempts to perform the selected operation, yielding the following possible outcomes:
+* If successful, the selected operation is performed and the utility terminates silently with a zero error code (no error).
+* If unsuccessful, the utility outputs an error to `stderr` and terminates with a non-zero error code (indicating an error).